docker-library/commit-warehouse/README.md

 Ad-hoc backups
 --------------

-With orientdb 2.0 we can now create ad-hoc backups by taking advantage of [the new backup.sh script](https://github.com/orientechnologies/orientdb/wiki/Backup-and-Restore#backup-database):
+With [OrientDB](http://www.orientdb.org) 2.0 we can now create ad-hoc backups by taking advantage of [the new backup.sh script](https://github.com/orientechnologies/orientdb/wiki/Backup-and-Restore#backup-database):

   - Using the orientdb_backup data container that was created above:
     ```bash